 I lived near Landsdowne Avenue in Toronto and loved nothing more than riding my bike down this street and exploring the neighbourhood.
 From Corso Italia to West Queen West, Landsdowne connects some of Toronto’s coolest districts and with every large intersection a new adventure begins!
 I found the road lovely to cycle, because traffic was not too bad, and there were plenty of other cyclists on the street.

-My AirBnB came with a bike (more below), but there are many placs in Toronto wher you can hire bikes.
+My holiday rental came with a bike (more below), but there are many places in Toronto where you can hire bikes.
 There is also a local city bike scheme, called Bike Share Toronto.

 14) Explore the Junction neighbourhood